About the course

 After completing the online application we shortlist applicants based on qualifications, experience and evidence of being ready to train to make a good teacher.

 Interviews take place at Dore Primary School and are led by senior leaders.
-The interview will consist of a welcome and introduction to the course, a 15 minute teaching activity, a written reflection, a formal interview and some numeracy and literacy tests.
+The interview will consist of a welcome and introduction to the course, a 15 minute teaching activity and a formal interview.

 How school placements work